Orthodox Ethiopians complain of persecution on eve of major holiday - Journal du Cameroun

 “The people expect the government to say something about the church.
 Why is the government remaining silent?”

-Rising tensions between the Orthodox leadership and Abiy’s administration risk introducing a new element of instability in a country already grappling with ethnic violence ahead of elections planned for next year.
+Rising tensions between the Orthodox leadership and Abiy’s administration risk introducing a new element of instability in a country already grappling with ethnic violence ahead of elections next year.

 Meskel marks the finding by Saint Helena of the “true cross” on which Jesus was crucified.
-It begins Friday afternoon with Demera, a large gathering and bonfire in Addis Ababa.
+It began Friday afternoon with Demera, a ceremony that drew tens of thousands of people to central Addis Ababa, the capital, for hours of dancing, chanting, drumming and prayer.

-On Thursday night, federal police issued a statement warning against any attempt to disrupt the celebrations.
+On Thursday night, federal police issued a statement warning that “some forces” were “preparing to disrupt the Meskel celebrations.”

+But the Demera ceremony unfolded without incident.
+After an hours-long parade featuring motorised floats bearing giant crosses, the crowd lit wax candles and looked on as a giant bonfire burned in the city’s most prominent square, known as Meskel Square.

 – ‘Unprecedented’ –